chonlaphoom/parallax-experiment/README.md

 # parallax-experiment
-playing with parallax website with react and react spring boost library
+for playing with parallax website with react and react spring boost library